csebooks/web-essentials/content.en/introduction/introduction-to-Computers-and-the-Internet/_index.md

 Today’s users are accustomed to applications with rich graphical user interfaces (GUIs), such as those used on Apple’s Mac OS X systems, Microsoft Windows systems, various Linux systems and more.
 Users want applications that employ the multimedia capabilities of graphics, images, animation, audio and video.
 They want applications that can run on the Internet and the web and communicate with other applications.
 Users want to apply database technologies for storing and manipulating their business and personal data.
 They want applications that are not limited to the desktop or even to some local computer network, but that can integrate Internet and web components, and remote data- bases.
 Programmers want to use all these capabilities in a truly portable manner so that applications will run without modification on a variety of **platforms** (i.e., different types of computers running different operating systems).

 In this book, we present a number of powerful software technologies that will enable you to build these kinds of systems.
-Early in the book we concentrate on using technolo- gies such as the Extensible HyperText Markup Language (XHTML), JavaScript, CSS, Flash, Flex, Silverlight, Dreamweaver and Extensible Markup Language (XML) to build the portions of web-based applications that reside on the **client side** (i.e., the portions of applications that typically run in your web browsers such as Mozilla’s Firefox 2 or
+Early in the book we concentrate on using technolo- gies such as the Extensible HyperText Markup Language (XHTML), JavaScript, CSS, Flash, Flex, Silverlight, Dreamweaver and Extensible Markup Language (XML) to build the portions of web-based applications that reside on the **client side** (i.e., the portions of applications that typically run in your web browsers such as Mozilla’s Firefox 2 or Microsoft’s Internet Explorer 7).

-1.1 Introduction **5**

-Microsoft’s Internet Explorer 7).
 Later in the book we concentrate on using technologies such as web servers, databases (integrated collections of data), PHP, Ruby on Rails, ASP.NET, ASP.NET Ajax and JavaServer Faces (JSF) to build the **server side** of web- based applications.
 These portions of applications typically run on “heavy-duty” computer systems on which organizations’ business-critical websites reside.
 By mastering the tech- nologies in this book, you’ll be able to build substantial web-based, client/server, database- intensive, “multitier” applications.
 We begin with a discussion of computer hardware and software fundamentals.
 If you are generally familiar with computers, the Internet and the web, you may want to skip some or all of this chapter.

 To keep up to date with Internet and web programming developments, and the latest information on _Internet & World Wide Web How to Program, 4/e_, at Deitel & Associates, please register for our free e-mail newsletter, _the Deitel® Buzz Online,_ at